vflame6/vflame6.github.io/_posts/2025-08-26-types-of-offsec-services.md

 date: 2025-09-19 01:00 +0300
 ---

-After the previous post on “AI Red Teaming,” one question remained unanswered: what is the difference, and what should a potential customer of offensive security services choose?
+After the [previous post on “AI Red Teaming”](https://maksimradaev.com/posts/ai-redteaming-marketing/), one question remained unanswered: what is the difference, and what should a potential customer of offensive security services choose?
 It seems that red teaming gives the “coolest” results, so does that mean everything else is unnecessary?

 > This is a rather “sensitive” topic, so here's a disclaimer: everything in this post is my personal opinion, and I do not claim to have the absolute truth on this topic.
 I think that many companies and specialists may have a different understanding of the differences between these services, and that's fine.
 I am simply expressing my vision, which I believe is effective for solving the tasks of our customers.

 To understand this issue, we first need to answer two questions: determine the goals of the customer requesting the service and determine the current level of information security maturity in the company.
 Let's start with the goals.

-## On a hard subject — the goals for Penetration Testing
+## **Goals for the Penetration Testing**

 If the goal is to be cool, like in movies about hackers, then there is no point in the event.
 In such cases, there is no talk of increasing the level of security of the organization, or things that would be interesting to check, or the effectiveness of the implemented security measures.
 The same can be said about situations where the goal is to “punish our security guys.”